rgibert/rgibert.github.io/_docs/resume.md

 ### Senior Site Reliability Engineer
 [Sentry](https://www.sentry.io/)
 January 2022 to Present
-    - Leading operational aspects of extending our SaaS product to support multiple regional deployments.
     - Automating infrastructure and service deployment using Terraform, Salt, and Kubernetes.
     - Implementing infrastructure changes to improve Sentry's reliability and availability.
     - Working embedded with product teams to implement broad-reaching projects.